vishaltiwari/CCSN_rem_mass_dis/README.md

-# Core Collapse Supernova remnant mass Distribution
+# Core Collapse Supernova Remnant Mass Distribution

 ## About:
 Stars having mass more that 11 Solar Masses undergo core-collapse supernova explosion, and leaves behind a compact objects, either a neutron star or a black hole, which would depend on the initial mass and the initial metallicity of the progenitor star.